Key takeaway

 Why you should care

-Server logs show AI search bots now account for a growing share of referral visits.
-Understanding which agents they use helps you encourage that traffic responsibly.
+Server logs show AI search bots, which now account for a growing share of impressions of your brand.
+Understanding which agents the frontier LLM models (and some others) use helps you encourage or discourage that traffic responsibly.

 Most AI crawlers can access your content by default.
 But with how fast this space is moving, it's super helpful to know exactly which crawlers are out there and verify they can actually see your site.